 2. Keep looking straight

 Look straight ahead.
-You don’t watch your front wheel on the road, so don’t on the rollers.
+You don’t watch your front wheel on the road, so don’t do it on the rollers either.

 Once you feel conﬁdent in your balance and you’re staying central, let go of the wall, build up your cadence and you’re off.

-After a few sessions you’ll gain confidence and develop more advanced skills.
+After a few sessions, you’ll gain confidence and develop more advanced skills, such as riding no-handed.

 4. Keep your mind on the job